This publication was produced prior to the current government.

 Proven breaches of the code by prequalified contractors and consultants may lead to sanctions being applied.
 If a breach also involves any law or statute, the matter will be referred to the relevant enforcement agency.

 Queensland Government Building and Construction Training Policy

-The Queensland Government Building and Construction Training Policy (Training Policy) (PDF, 433KB) applies from 1 July 2014.
+The Queensland Government Building and Construction Training Policy (Training Policy) applies from 1 July 2014.
 The Training Policy replaces the Queensland Government Building and Construction Contracts Structured Training Policy (10 per cent Training Policy) and the Indigenous Employment Policy for Queensland Government Building and Civil Construction Projects (IEP 20 per cent Policy).

 The Training Policy supports employment opportunities and skills development in Queensland's building and construction industry.
 It also focuses on increasing the economic independence of Aboriginal and Torres Strait Islander Queenslanders in the industry.